The Texas Chainsaw Massacre (2003 film): Plot

-Erin and Pepper are attacked by Leatherface, now wearing Kemper's face as a mask.
+Erin and Pepper manage to hot-wire the van but the wheels fall off.
+They are attacked by Leatherface, now wearing Kemper's face as a mask.
 While attempting to run, Pepper is killed by Leatherface.
 Erin runs and hides in a nearby trailer belonging to the "Tea Lady", an obese middle-aged woman, and Henrietta, a younger woman who gives her tea that has been drugged.
 Erin discovers that they have kidnapped the hitchhiker's baby, but passes out before she can escape.
 Erin wakes up at the house, surrounded by the Hewitt family: Leatherface, his mother Luda Mae, Hoyt, Monty, and Jedidiah.

 In the basement, Erin finds Andy still hanging on the meat hook.
 When she can't lift him off the hook, Erin uses a knife to put him out of his misery.
 She then finds a wounded Morgan handcuffed in a bathtub and the two flee the basement as Leatherface gives chase.
-Jedidiah, who disagrees with his family's actions, leads them out of the house and distracts Leatherface while they escape.
+Jedidiah, who disagrees with his family's actions and who was forced by Luda Mae to stay out with their dogs, leads them out of the house and distracts Leatherface while they escape.
 Erin and Morgan find an abandoned shack in the woods, and barricade themselves inside.
 Leatherface breaks in and discovers Erin.
 Morgan attacks Leatherface, who hangs him from a chandelier by his handcuffs and kills him with the chainsaw.
 Erin escapes into the woods with Leatherface in pursuit.
 The chase continues into a slaughterhouse, where Erin attacks Leatherface with a meat cleaver and severs his right arm.

-Erin runs outside and flags down a trucker, whom she tries to convince to drive away from the house, but he stops to find help at the gas station.
+Erin runs outside and flags down a trucker, whom she tries to convince to drive away from the house the same way the hitchhiker did, but he stops to find help at the gas station.
 She sees Luda Mae & Hoyt talk to the trucker while Henrietta watches the baby.
-As Henrietta walks outside to give Luda Mae her raincoat, Erin sneaks the baby out of the eatery, and places her in the sheriff's car.
-She hot-wires the car and Hoyt tries to stop her, who runs him over repeatedly until he is dead.
+As Henrietta walks outside to give Luda Mae her raincoat, Erin sneaks the baby out of the eatery, and places her in Hoyt's car.
+She hot-wires the car and Hoyt tries to stop her, but she runs him over repeatedly until he is dead.
 Leatherface then appears in the road and slashes the car with his chainsaw, but Erin escapes with the baby.
 Two days later, two officers investigating the house are killed by Leatherface, and the case remains open.